Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Four types of cloth diapers infographic showing prefolds fitted pocket and all-in-one with use case badges in teal gradient

 Four types, four use cases: No single type is objectively best.
-The right choice depends on your budget, who else uses the diapers, and how much customisation you want over absorbency.
+The right choice depends on your budget, who else uses the diapers, and how much absorbency customization you want.

 📐